-For instance, a number of experiments show that people feel more hostile after playing violent video games—especially games that simulate real-life situations (Bartlett et al 2007; Bartlett and Rodeheffer 2009).
+A number of experiments show that adults feel more hostile after playing violent games--especially games that simulate real-life situations (Bartlett et al 2007; Bartlett and Rodeheffer 2009; Bartlett et al 2009).

 There is also evidence that playing violent games can make people behave more aggressively immediately afterwards.

-In another experiment on college students, researchers Brad Bushman and Craig Anderson assigned participants to play either
+In an experiment on college students, researchers Brad Bushman and Craig Anderson assigned participants to play either

 After 20 minutes of play, the participants were left alone in a room while they filled out a lengthy (and bogus) questionnaire about video games.

 Then researchers played a little trick: They staged a fake fight in the hallway outside using professional actors.
 The fight was loud and disruptive.
 Actor 1 was heard to threaten Actor 2.
-Next, participants could hear a chair crashing to the ground and the door to the hallway was kicked twice.
+There was a crashing noise.
+Someone kicked the door.

-The study participants didn’t know that the fight was phony.
-How would they react?
+Participants didn’t know that the fight was phony.
+How did they react?

-Christopher Ferguson has complained that the case against violent video games is inconclusive (Ferguson 2007).
+Christopher Ferguson has argued that the case against long-term effects is weak (Ferguson 2007; Ferguson 2015).

 Indeed, a study of kids in Belgium and the Netherlands found that boys who were rated as less empathic and more aggressive were especially attracted to violent video games (Lemmens et al 2006).

-So maybe the link between aggression and violent video games reflects the fact that aggressive people seek out violent games to play.
+So maybe the link between aggression and violent video games merely reflects the fact that aggressive people are more likely to seek out violent content.